Champions Trophy: Dominant India set up Pakistan date after thrashing Bangladesh

-A brilliant unbeaten stand of 178 between opener Rohit Sharma, who scored his 11th ODI ton, and Virat Kohli helped defending champions India thrash Bangladesh by nine wickets in the 2nd semifinal of the Champions Trophy
+A brilliant unbeaten stand of 178 between opener Rohit Sharma and Virat Kohli helped defending champions India thrash Bangladesh by nine wickets in the 2nd semifinal of the Champions Trophy

 India's Rohit Sharma and Virat Kohli celebrate after winning the ICC Champions Trophy semi-final match against Bangladesh at Edgbaston in Birmingham on Thursday.
 Pic/AFP

 Birmingham: Rohit Sharma stamped his class with an authoritative hundred in the company of magnificent Virat Kohli as India annihilated Bangladesh by nine wickets to set up a bumper summit showdown with arch-rivals Pakistan in the Champions Trophy, here today.